 3.4.4 With regard to the supervision of volunteers:

-provide appropriate feedback, including, but not limited to, affirmations, thank you’s or, recognition at assemblies, for the work that the volunteer has done within the school community;
+- provide appropriate feedback, including and not limited to, affirmations, thank-you’s or, recognition at assemblies, for the work that the volunteer has done within the school community;

-ensure that volunteers do not have access to confidential student information, including but not limited to, Ontario Student Records;
+- ensure volunteers do not have access to confidential student information, including and not limited to, Ontario Student Records;

-address any performance or staff concerns, including those with respect to confidentiality, liability, and supervision-related issues; and
+- address any performance or staff concerns, including confidentiality, liability, and supervision-related issues; and

 3.5 Staff shall: